maxcurzi/tplay/README.md

 ```

 ## Prerequisites installation on Windows
-**Installing all prerequisited on Windows is NOT RECOMMENDED as it's a lengthy process prone to errors, performance is also very poor.
-Use WSL and follow the [Linux instructions](#prerequisites-installation-on-linux)**
+The crate can run on Windows and all prerequisites (opencv, ffmpeg) can be installed with vcpkg.
+However the installation/setup process is lengthy and prone to errors.
+Performance is also very poor.
+Save yourself a headache: use WSL and follow the [Linux instructions](#prerequisites-installation-on-linux).

 # Installation

 ## For users
 ### Arch Linux

 You can install it on Arch Linux using [aur](https://aur.archlinux.org/packages/tplay-git) by running the following commands (using [paru](https://github.com/Morganamilo/paru)):